- What’s mercy killing?

 - What are examples of euthanasia?

-- Is removing a feeding tube considered euthanasia?
+- Is removing life support considered euthanasia?

 What’s mercy killing?